Mississippi honors man who struggled to integrate university

 The Freedom Trail is a series of state-funded signs at noteworthy civil rights sites.
 The trail's first marker, erected in 2011, recognizes Emmett Till, a black youth who was killed in 1955 in Money, Mississippi, after a white woman said she was offended by him.

-Historic markers have also been placed in honor of Fannie Lou Hamer, Medgar Evers, James Meredith and others.
+Historic markers have also been placed in honor of Fannie Lou Hamer, Medgar Evers, Meredith and others.